PavanRangani/docs/docs/prd/tax/tax-components.md

 - If tax component is not disabled in last year, system creates components same as last year
   - All of the components will be in `Pending` status
   - Components whose `Final year` = `True` won't be created

+### Auto create component for `Mortgage Adjustable Rate` type Banking

+- When  `Mortgage Adjustable Rate` type Banking is created, system auto create tax component for it

 ### Create Components